lightning-js/blits/docs/user_input.md

-# Blits - Lightning 3 App Development Framework
+---
+prev:
+  text: Props
+  link: props
+next:
+  text: Computed properties
+  link: computed_properties
+---

-## Handling User Input
+# Handling User Input

 You don't want your Lightning 3 App to be completely static, instead users should be able to navigate and interact with the app, often using devices like a remote control.

 Blits offers a straightforward interface to handle user input for each component.

-### Configuring Input Handling
+## Configuring Input Handling

 Within the Component configuration object, the `input` key is utilized to define how the component should react to specific key presses when it has focus.
 It should contain an object of functions that specify the actions to take based on key presses.